-- 1. Discussion postings- the student will be expected to create one original discussion posting answering the question posed by the instructor.
-This must be posted no later than midnight on Sunday in that week.
-The student is expected to make at least 2 substantive responses to discussion postings by other students by Sunday at midnight.
-The discussions can be found on "week X" and clicking on "Forum Home" - 2.
-Daily lecture vodcasts are provided for students to have additional tools to study.
-If there is a concept in class that went to fast for you it is encouraged to review the vodcast for the day at your own speed.
-Historically, students that re-reviewed the vodcasts were highly successful in the classroom - 3.
-Weekly Assignments page- Each week you will find a page on the My Parker website.
+- 3. Daily lecture vodcasts are provided for students to have additional tools to study.
+If there is a concept in class that was covered too fast for you it is encouraged to review the vodcast for the day at your own speed.
+Historically, students that rereviewed the vodcasts were highly successful in the classroom - 4.
+Weekly Assignments page Each week you will find a page on the My Parker website.
 Each weekly page contains material for the weeks lecture.
-Lecture notes, handouts, lab materials, discussions link and an outline of lecture topics are found - 4.
+Lecture notes, handouts, lab materials, discussions link and an outline of lecture topics are found. - 5.
 Wiki Project- Students are required to build a wiki page with their lab partner over a chosen topic by the professor.
 Each week there will be a project assignment, the schedule is found on My Parker under "Wiki Project" The wiki page should look professional and should be edited each week.
-I will grade your improvements and your adherence to the assignment each Sunday by midnight. - 5.
-Lab Materials- This contains a safety video that will be viewed before your first lab session.
+I will grade your improvements and your adherence to the assignment each Monday by midnight.
+There is additional information, including rubric and project examples that will be handed out in class and can be also found on MyParker. - 6.
+Lab Materials This section on MyParker contains a safety video that will be viewed before your first lab session.
 In addition, the lab rubric and lab rules are also found.
 Lab reports are done as a lab group.
 Each student will label each section he/she was responsible for.
 Each student will be graded on his/her section as well as the lab report as a whole.
 Every student MUST participate in writing the lab report and the lab activity.
-At the end of the semester students will review their lab partner, which will be part of the final lab grade. - 6.
+At the end of the semester students will review their lab partner, which will be part of the final lab grade. - 7.
 Lab Reports: The lab reports will be uploaded each week on the weekly myparker site.
 There will be a dedicated forum for you to upload the assignment.